mponce0/SystemTools/src-content/intro.md

 ## Variants
 Not only Linux can be seen as a "variant" or branching from the original "Unix" distribution, but there are currently several more branches co-existing on modern computers.
 For instance, MacOS was oprignated from a Linux version known as "BSD", Android --the famous mobile OS-- is basicslly a Linux mobile version.
-Moreover there are many more versions of propper Linux OSes: Arch64, Debian, Ubuntu, RedHat, etc.
+Moreover there are many more versions of propper Linux OSes: Arch64, Debian, Ubuntu, SuSe, RedHat, etc.

 See https://en.wikipedia.org/wiki/History_of_Unix#/media/File:Unix_history-simple.svg